Muneeb2017/portfolio-prac/README.md

 # portfolio-prac
-This is a portfolio set to practice HTML/CSS
+This is a portfolio site  to practice HTML/CSS